letsrockit/public/s2lkzg9t-frontend-lead.md

 +	Excellent knowledge of modern javascript frameworks and tools (React, Redux, and Webpack a plus)
 +	Comfort working with CSS pre--processors (We use SASS) and strategies for writing maintaininable CSS

-### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is a suboptimal user experience.
-We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=s2lkzg9t-frontend-lead) to be redirected to the private repo.